 While there’s nothing stopping you from using your business credit card for personal use, we strongly discourage this type of spending behavior.
-Not only should your personal and business financials be kept secret to protect you personally from business liability but you’re also applying for a card saying you’ll be using it for business purposes.
-Using the card for personal purchases just complicates all of these transactions and relationships.
+Your personal and business finances should be kept separate to protect you personally from business liability.
+Using the card for personal purchases complicates all of these transactions and relationships.

 How Do I Know if I Need a Personal or Business Credit Card?

 Many business owners use both business credit cards and personal credit cards as part of their financial strategy when their business is young.
 We recommend using a business credit card for your business purchases because it makes your accounting and bookkeeping easier and helps to shield you legally from business liability.